-This article was originally published by The Atlantic on July 18th, 2019, by Fuller Project correspondent Jessica Klein.
+This article was originally published by The Atlantic.

 When the phone rang one evening in June 2016, “D” could guess who was calling even before her mother answered.
 He’d called the house before—D knew it was him—but he’d always remained silent after her mother picked up.
 This time, the caller breathed heavily before finally identifying himself as D’s ex-boyfriend.
 “Stop calling here; she doesn’t want to talk to you,” her mother said, and hung up.

 D started to panic.
 She’d never given her ex the number to her home, where she lived with her mother, and she had no idea how he’d found it.
 They’d broken up two months earlier, and he’d been stalking and harassing her ever since.
 Over the past two years, this harassment has been taking place in a courtroom.

 Since July 2017, D has been visiting Manhattan family court, engaged in a battle that her ex-boyfriend keeps dragging out by continuing to contest the protective order she’s filed against him.
 (D is being identified by her first initial only, to protect her safety and privacy.)
 It has kept her awake at night, this never-ending parade through courtrooms and her local police precinct, the trips back and forth at least once every three months.